katersonnbert/gitnotes/Linux.md

 ### SSH Key Agent

+Find a nice introduction [here](http://sshkeychain.sourceforge.net/mirrors/SSH-with-Keys-HOWTO/SSH-with-Keys-HOWTO-6.html) and laugh at the passphrase.

 SSH keys reside in their folder, every time they are used, the passphrase has to be entered.
 To make them available to other services without having to point services to their proper keys and having to enter the pass phrase all the time.

-        //start an ssh-agent if it is not already started eval "ssh-agent"
+- start an ssh-agent if it is not already started

+        eval "ssh-agent"

-        // add key to the agent e.g. the key created in example above ssh-add ~/.ssh/id_rsa_gin_gnode_org
-        // enter the keys pass phrase.
+- add key to the agent e.g. the key created in example above and enter the keys pass phrase once and never again.

+        ssh-add ~/.ssh/id_rsa_gin_gnode_org

+- check which keys are currently managed by the ssh key agent

+        ssh-add -l

 ## Even more useful Bash commands: